nesi/snakemake_workshop/workshop_material/04_leveling_up_your_workflow.md

 {% include exercise.html title="e4dot14" content=e4dot14%}
 <br>

-Woohoo we have a best practice workflow!
+We have a few things we could improve in our workflow!

 Writing a best practice workflow is more important than having Marie Kondo level tidiness, it increases the chance your workflow will continue to be used and maintained by others (and ourselves), making the code we write useful (it's exciting seeing someone else using your code!).
 If your workflow was used in scientific research, it makes your workflow accessible for people to reproduce your research findings; it isn't going to be a nightmare for them to run and they are more likely to try and have success doing so.